inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 ## chart 2 RASS ASSESSMENT TIME INTERVAL SPC CHARTS

 These are weekly percentage (p-charts) SPC

 Week defined a Monday 00:00 – Sunday 23:59

-Chart 2a - DAY [Measurement Interval Chart]
+Chart 2a - DAY [Assessment Time Interval Chart]
-Look at RASS assessment measurement intervals between the hours of 06:00 and 21:59 each day Numerator = count of time intervals that are ≤ 1:00 hours for the DAY category (?Leeway) SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guideline)
+- Look at RASS assessment measurement intervals between the hours of 06:00 and 21:59 each day
+- Numerator = count of time intervals that are ≤ 1:15 hours for the DAY category
+- *note SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guideline)*
-Denominator (adjusted) = count all assessment measurement intervals between the hours of 06:00 and 21:59 in that week that are > 2:00 hours and ADD +1 to denominator for each for each one hour period greather than the permitted 1:00 hour.
+-Denominator (adjusted) = count all assessment measurement intervals between the hours of 06:00 and 21:59 in that week that are > 2:00 hours and ADD +1 to denominator for each one hour period greater than the permitted 1:00 hour.
-For example: (i) an 2.01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 1:00hr over the permitted one hour for this category; (ii) 3.01 hr measurement interval will count as 3 in the adjusted denominator: (iii) 4.01hr measurement interval will count as 4 in the adjusted denomintor etc.....
+For example: (i) an 2.01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 1:00hr over the permitted one hour for this category; (ii) 3.01 hr measurement interval will count as 3 in the adjusted denominator: (iii) 4.01hr measurement interval will count as 4 in the adjusted denominator etc.....
-Generate percentage of measurement intervals for that week that are 1:00 hours or less: numerator / denominator (adjusted) Plot on weekly chart
+Generate percentage of measurement intervals for that week that are 1:15 hours or less: numerator / denominator (adjusted) Plot on weekly chart
 Chart 2b- NIGHT Measurement Interval Chart
 Look at RASS assessment measurement intervals between the hours of 22:00 and 05:59 each day